Adoptee Excellence Scholarship

 When will the winner be announced?

-The winner will be announced in June on all of Also-Known-As’ social media accounts, our website, and our newsletter.
+The winner will be announced in mid-late June on all of Also-Known-As’ social media accounts, our website, and our newsletter.

 Is the scholarship open to graduate students?